 The Center through its annual survey of agencies has identified a variety of research needs in the community.
-They are listed below via 4 categories of research type:
+They are listed below via four categories of research types:

 - Best Practices/Literature Review

 - Exploratory Research (including actual interventions and observational studies)

 - Needs Assessment

 Additionally, under each category, the research area is identified (Environment, Health, Poverty/Justice and Youth), along with the name of the organization followed by a brief description of the research request.
 You can click on each organization to bring up their online profile to learn more about them, obtain contact information, etc.

 - HEALTH - Nurses for Newborns: Literature review on baby mortality rates, health issues, and child abuse in the St. Louis area, including data trends.